Twilight Zone: The Movie: Helicopter accident

 Producer and co-director Steven Spielberg was so disgusted by Landis's handling of the situation, he ended their friendship and publicly called for the end of the New Hollywood Era, where directors had almost complete control over film.
 When approached by the press about the accident, he stated, "No movie is worth dying for.
 I think people are standing up much more now, than ever before, to producers and directors who ask too much.
 If something isn't safe, it's the right and responsibility of every actor or crew member to yell, 'Cut!'"
-Co-director George Miller was so repulsed by the entire scenario, he abandoned post-production of his segment, leaving Joe Dante to supervise editing.
+Co-director George Miller was so repulsed by the entire scenario, he abandoned post-production of his segment without announcement, leaving Joe Dante to supervise editing.

 The scenes involving the child actors were not in Landis's original draft for the segment.
 After Warner Brothers executives Lucy Fisher and Terry Semel objected that the central character of the segment was too unsympathetic, Landis came up with the idea of Morrow's character, Bill Connor, redeeming himself by rescuing two Vietnamese orphans.
 In the scene that served as the revised ending, Bill was to have traveled back through time again and stumbled into a deserted Vietnamese village where he finds two young Vietnamese children left behind when a U.S. Army helicopter appears and begins shooting at them.
 Morrow was to take both children under his arms and escape out of the village as the hovering helicopter destroyed the village with multiple explosions.
 The helicopter pilot had trouble navigating through the fireballs created by pyrotechnic effects for the sequence.
 A technician on the ground did not know this and detonated two of the pyrotechnic charges close together.
-The flash-force of the two explosions caused the low-flying helicopter to spin out of control and crash land on top of Morrow and the two children as they were crossing a small pond away from the village mock-up.
-All three were killed instantly; Morrow and Le were decapitated by the helicopter's top rotor blades while Chen was crushed to death by one of the struts.
-A report released in May 1984 by the National Transportation Safety Board stated:
+The two explosions caused the low-flying helicopter to spin out of control and crash land on top of Morrow and the two children as they were crossing a small pond away from the village mock-up.
+All three were killed instantly; Morrow and Le were decapitated by the helicopter's rotor blades, while Chen was crushed to death by one of the struts.